Updated: 7 minute read

 Smarter scheduling and dispatch

 Smart scheduling platforms like ServiceTitan or Zuper pull real-time data on traffic patterns, job complexity, and technician skills to build daily calendars that actually make sense.
 When a morning call runs long, tools like Housecall Pro automatically adjust the rest of the day's routes to avoid cascading delays.
-Companies using AI dispatch report substantial improvements in technician productivity because they eliminate the coordination overhead that eats into billable hours.
+AI routing cuts the time crews spend behind the wheel—field-service platforms report 15–25% less drive time, which is time that can go to billable work instead.

 You might squeeze one more job into each truck's shift, creating an immediate revenue lift that compounds across your fleet.
 These systems continuously learn from actual drive times and job durations, making tomorrow's routes more accurate than today's.